 The travel ForEx industry is overdue for an overhaul.
 It’s a complete rip-off and deals only in physical cash which can be lost/stolen, and if you run out on holiday, you need to use your bank card to take cash out of an ATM/local solution which again, will be very expensive.

 I think there’s a big embedded finance opportunity for Online Travel Agents (OTAs) and airlines.
 As soon as you book a ticket/hotel, the OTA or airline knows that, at a certain time, you’re going to go to X country.
 If that country uses a different currency from where you live, they’re uniquely positioned to offer an add-on which is a card loaded with that currency at preferential rates.

-Tracking the subsequent spend would not only provide a monetization opportunity for the travel company, but would give them unparalleled insight into the spending behaviors of their travelers, giving them a great opportunity to accurately upsell and cross sell on their next holiday, or recommend suitable restaurants/bars, tourist attractions et cetera.
+Tracking the subsequent spend would not only provide a monetisation opportunity for the travel company, but would give them unparalleled insight into the spending behaviours of their travellers, giving them a great opportunity to accurately upsell and cross sell on their next holiday, or recommend suitable restaurants/bars, tourist attractions et cetera.
 It’s a value add for all involved.

 Micropayments for artist and creator royalties